Finding Buyers for Your Law Practice

 November 11th, 2019

-There are a variety of ways to find buyers.
+There are a variety of ways to find someone interested in buying a law firm.
 Some attorneys try to do it on their own.
 From a DIY perspective, usually the best ways to get the word out that you’re looking for a buyer are through networking and advertising.

 Others who don’t want to take the time and effort to find buyers on their own rely on consultants and brokers.
 Besides saving time, using outside experts provides other advantages from the DIY method.
 They include:

 - Better vetting of potential buyers